scgrn/Mustard-Engine/README.md

 # Mustard engine

-Minimalist C++ game framework with no graphical editor that provides utility functions on top of SDL2 / OpenGL.
+Minimalist C++ game framework with no graphical editor based on SDL2 and OpenGL.
 Uses the common subset of OpenGL 3.3 core profile and OpenGL ES 3.0.
 Tested under Ubuntu and Windows using GCC/Clang/MSVC.